Nstamour-art/XogotDocs/Documentation.docc/Manual/xr/basic_xr_locomotion.md

 You will run into trouble when the user moves around their physical space and is no longer standing in the center of their room.
 Godot XR Tools embeds the needed logic into a helper node called PlayerBody.

-Select your [XROrigin3D](https://docs.godotengine.org/en/stable/classes/class_xrorigin3d.html#class-xrorigin3d) node and click on the instantiate Child Scene button to add a child scene.
+Select your [XROrigin3D](https://docs.godotengine.org/en/stable/classes/class_xrorigin3d.html#class-xrorigin3d) node and click on the :button:`Instantiate Child Scene` button to add a child scene.
 Select addons/godot-xr-tools/player/player_body.tscn and add this node.

 ## Adding a floor